 For magnesium chloride, the situation is different, because only a part of the magnesium chloride mined together with the potash is transformed into a saleable product, the remaining part is considered waste.
-Therefore, the magnesium chloride mineral reserve is dependent on the size of the magnesium products plant and the market for the products and a magnesium chloride transformation factor is defined as percentage of magnesium chloride mineral reserves.
+Therefore, the magnesium chloride mineral reserve is dependent on the size of the magnesium products plant and the market for the products and a magnesium chloride transformation factor is defined as percentage of magnesium chloride mined that gets transformed to saleable magnesium products to determine the magnesium chloride mineral reserves.
 With an average production brine composition from the brinefield, about 191,000 TPY of magnesium chloride is required for the planned annual production of 100,000 tonnes MgCl2 brine and 104,000 tonnes hydromagnesite, which translates to 141,000 TPY of magnesium chloride in the final products.
 The mineral reserves have been estimated by applying a factor of 5.8% for all phases of the project that will be transformed to product for the annual amount of magnesium chloride mined from sylvite and carnallite to produce 2.125 million TPY of potash product.